testergamer31/PrismLauncher-Cracked/README.md

 </picture>
 </p>

+> This project is a Fork of Prism, which aims to 'unblock' the use of Offline Accounts without the restriction of having a working Online Account.
+No other modifications were applied to the project's source code.

 Prism Launcher is a custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.